sighupio/fury-kubernetes-monitoring/prometheus-operated/README.md

 ### Accessing Prometheus UI

-You can access the Prometheus expression browser by port-forwarding on port 9090:
+You can access to Prometheus expression browser by port-forwarding on port 9090:

 `kubectl port-forward svc/prometheus-k8s 9090:9090 --namespace monitoring`

-Now if you go to <http://127.0.0.1:9090> on your browser you can execute queries and visualize query results.
+Now if you go to `http://127.0.0.1:9090` on your browser you can execute queries and visualize query results.

 ### Service Monitoring